MeCRO-DEV/PSScanner/README.md

 PSScanner is made for IT administrators to scan corporate network, showing IP address, hostname, current logon user and serial number for all connected computers.
 It is a WPF application written in Powershell.

-Featuring ICMP scan and ARP scan, PSScanner can scan the whole network in a few minutes.
+Featuring ICMP scan and ARP scan, PSScanner can scan the whole network in a fast speed.

+Logon user query method: Windows query command
-Logon user query method: Reverse DNS resolution
+Host name query method: Reverse DNS resolution
 Serial number query: WMI remote query.
 RPC needs to be running on each target otherwise the result will be "...".
 Domain admin right required.

 Arp clear cache: Local admin right required.